-The EH&S Committee monitors issues related to the environment, health and safety, and the Corporation's responsibilities in connection therewith.
-The members of the EH&S Committee meet on a regular basis with the President and CEO, the Vice-President, Environment and Technology, the Vice-President and General Counsel, U.S. Operations and the Vice-President, Environment, Health and Safety, U.S. operations.
-The Corporation's Vice-President, Environment and Technology and the Vice-President Environmental Health and Safety, U.S. Operations, each work with a team of environmental, health and safety professionals, who, with the support of regional general managers, local plant managers, and dedicated health and safety supervisors, manage environmental and health and safety matters and ensure that the Corporation's environmental and health and safety programs and policies are carried out efficiently and in compliance with applicable legislation, in order to protect the environment, employees and the public.
+The EH&S Committee monitors issues related to the environment, health and safety, corporate social responsibility ("CSR") and the Corporation's undertakings and responsibilities in connection therewith.
+It advises and assists the Board of Directors to evaluate environmental risks and strategies associated with business acquisitions as well as management plans to achieve objectives for improved environmental health and safety, occupational health and safety performance, and overall CSR.
+The members of the EH&S Committee meet on a regular basis with the President and CEO, the Vice-President, Environment, Health and Safety, the Vice-President, Research and Development and the Vice-President, Risk Management and General Counsel, U.S. Operations.
+The Corporation's Vice-President Environment, Health and Safety leads a team of environmental, health and safety professionals, who, with the support of regional general managers, local plant managers, and dedicated health and safety supervisors, manage environmental and health and safety matters throughout the organization and ensure that the Corporation's environmental and health and safety programs, management system, objectives and policies are carried out efficiently and in compliance with applicable legislation in order to protect the environment, employees and the public and all stakeholders.